jlinhares/ng2samples/README.md

 ---
 ### Video background
-This is a component for adding vídeo background on Angular 2 web pages.
+This is a component for adding video background on Angular 2 web pages.

 Usage and requirements inside folder